Bayesian Preference Learning for Test-Time Steerable Reward Models: Limitations and Broader Impacts

-This paper aims to introduce a novel approach to encoding complex human preference distributions via reward models, which are the proxies for reinforcement learning with human feedback (RLHF).
 As shown through our experiments with the flipped labeled safety preference dataset (``Reversed'' in Table \ref{tab:merged_results}), the trained ICRM could be steered to prefer harmful behaviors.
 While having a higher degree of freedom in steering reward models could encourage wider applications of RLHF in language model training, such usage should be accompanied by appropriate safeguards, including restricting access to unsafe steering demonstrations, monitoring for misuse, and enforcing deployment-time policies (\eg safety filters or refusal constraints) that remain active regardless of the inferred preference distribution.
-There could be diverse societal impacts of our work, none of which we feel must be further highlighted here.